 2. Synchronize Your Heart & Brain with Heart Math

 This is my “Honda daily driver” of brain upgrades.
 There are more expensive, sexier ways to hack your stress, but nothing comes close the the Heart Math technology when it comes to reliably training your heart and brain to work together.
-A healthy, relaxed person has high heart rate variability (HRV).
-This means the amount of time between each heart beat is different with each beat.
+A healthy, relaxed person has high heart rate variability (HRV) which means that amount of time between each heart beat is different with each beat.
 Low heart rate variability is a sign of intense stress.
-When your sympathetic nervous system is under stress, your body will release stress hormones and your heart develops an inflexible unchanging beat.
+When your sympathetic nervous system is under stress, your body will release stress hormones, and your heart develops an inflexible unchanging beat.
 This state is correlated with a host of diseases and even overall mortality from all causes.

 The goal of meditation is to become more mindful, be more directive and choiceful with your attention and responsive (not reactive) to your thoughts.
 Meditation allows you to identify, observe, and master your emotions.
 Instead of blindly reacting to outside stimuli, you can optimize your thought process and react as you see fit.